 What?
 When?
 Who?
-Actions Paperwork Initial Impressions Check Week 1-2 of each SBT Trainee/Mentor Reviewed by the Link Tutor (Competition of ICC (Trainee and Mentor) Forms to be completed on Abyasa Pro Informal Observations and Mentor weekly meetings On weeks when no formal observation is taking place Trainee/ Class Teacher/ Mentor I around what the Irainee has learned from expert colleagues in school or at Informal Observation Development Record Core Competencies Formal Observations, Record of Progress and Development (RoPD) and Key Review Meetings A minimum of three per block on School-based Training, one of which should include the University tutor (see below) Trainee/ Mentor Review meeting held after the observation.
-This process is formative and should identify clear progressive targets (and actions) for the Trainee to adopt to move Formal RoPD to be completed on Abyasa Pro University Tutor Quality Assurance/ Compliance Checks One in school visit each SBT and more remote visit Mentor/Trainee Link Tutor I the Irainee is making required progress Formal RoPD to be completed on Abyasa Pro Link Tutor compliance Final Assessment Report (See details below) Completed during the final two weeks of each block of School-based Training Trainee/Mentor Mentor and Trainee to identify achievements and agree targets to take forward into next Assessment Phase or into Induction.
+Actions Paperwork Initial Impressions Check Week 1-2 of each SBT Trainee/Mentor Reviewed by the Link Tutor Competition of ICC (Trainee and Mentor) Forms to be completed on Abyasa Pro Informal Observations and Mentor weekly meetings On weeks when no formal observation is taking place Trainee/ Class Teacher/ Mentor Weekly observation of Trainee teaching with feedback and a weekly Mentor meeting between the Trainee and class teacher/ Mentor to discuss progress and set targets.
+Trainee to complete their Development Record.
+There should be discussion around what the Trainee has learned from expert colleagues in school or at university.
+Where University training has taken place, the Trainee should have a focus target to work on based on that aspect of the curriculum.
+Informal Observation Development Record Core Competencies Formal Observations, Record of Progress and Development (RoPD) and Key Review Meetings A minimum of three per block on School-based Training, one of which should include the University tutor (see below) Trainee/ Mentor Completed during the lesson observation and during the training tutorial/Key Review meeting held after the observation.
+This process is formative and should identify clear, progressive targets (and actions) for the Trainee to adopt to move forward in their training Formal RoPD to be completed on Abyasa Pro University Tutor Quality Assurance/ Compliance Checks One in school visit each SBT and more remote visit Mentor/Trainee Link Tutor In School: Joint observation of Trainee teaching to be followed by a feedback meeting to discuss progress and set targets.
+Judgement to be made about whether the Trainee is making required progress.
+Remote: Link Tutor attendance at the feedback meeting following a formal observation.
+Formal RoPD to be completed on Abyasa Pro Link Tutor compliance Final Assessment Report (See details below) Completed during the final two weeks of each block of School-based Training Trainee/Mentor Mentor and Trainee to identify achievements and agree targets to take forward into next Assessment Phase or into Induction.
 Completion of Assessment Report on Abyasa Pro Link Tutor Moderation Usually within two weeks of SBT ending Link Tutor Moderation of outcomes and completion of the Link Tutor testimonial.
 Assessment Report